businesskaniki/businesskaniki/README.md

 - 🚀 **Passionate Developer**: I'm driven by the thrill of solving challenging problems and creating innovative solutions.

-- 💼 **Professional Experience**: I have X years of experience in software development, having worked on a wide range of projects.
+- 💼 **Professional Experience**: I have  years of experience in software development, having worked on a wide range of projects.

 - 🌐 **Tech Enthusiast**: I'm constantly exploring new technologies and trends, staying up-to-date with the ever-evolving tech landscape.